Insecticide for Bed Bugs

 Packing Alternatives

 It is a good precaution to wash clothes that were in the suitcase in hot water and dry in a hot dryer when returning home.
-Place the suitcase outside until it has been thoroughly inspected to ensure that no bedbugs are being transported into the home.
+Place the suitcase outside until it has been thoroughly inspected to ensure that no bugs are being transported into the home.